colorlessenergy/colorlessenergy.github.io/_projects/calorie-tracker.md

 ### offline functionality

-All the pages are available offline.
-I used localStorage as a database to store food blocks.
-This makes the user experience feel smooth and interactive.
+All pages and functionality work offline. localStorage is used as a database to store food blocks.